UniversalDependencies/docs/_it-dep/punct.md

 shortdef: 'punctuation'
 ---

-This is used for any piece of punctuation in a clause.
+This element is used for any piece of punctuation in a clause.
-The last punctuation mark of the sentence (usually a full stop or interrogative/exclamation point) always depends on the root; commas, apexes and similar depend on the head of the clause, or the complement, they refer to.
-In general, tokens with the relation <code>punct</code> always attach to content words (except in cases of ellipsis) and can never have dependents.
+The last punctuation mark of the sentence (usually a full stop or interrogative/exclamation point) always depends on the root; commas, apexes and punctuation elements depend on the head of the clause, or the complement, they refer to.
+In general, tokens with the relation <code>punct</code> always attach to content words (except in cases of ellipsis) and can never have dependents on their own.

 ~~~ sdparse
 " Chirac , ricorda ti Hiroshima "